neeltje57/output-organizer/README.md

   chmod 1777 /var/log/oo
 ~~~~
 All the other files and directories will be created per user and per user-script by the oo-scripts.
-## 2. Download oo.zip, extract the files and copy them to the right directories
+## 2. Download the repository, extract the files and copy them to the right directories
 ~~~~
 cd
 mkdir temp      # if already exists, create a different one